-Due to the interest limitations of any internal control structure, it is possible that fraud, error or non-compliance with laws and regulations may occur and not be detected.
+Due to the inherent limitations of any internal control structure.
+It is possible that fraud, error or non-compliance with laws and regulations may occur and not be detected.
 Further, the internal control structure, within which the control procedures that have been subject to review, has not been reviewed in its entirety and, therefore, no opinion or view is expressed as to its effectiveness of the greater internal control structure.
-This review is not reviewed in its emirety and, therefore, no opinionar view is expressed as to its effectiveness of the greater internal control structure.
 This review is not designed to detect all weaknesses in control procedures as it is not performed continuously throughout the period and the tests performed on the control procedures are on a sample basis.
-Any projection of the evaluation of control procedures to future period is asbigt to the risk that this procedures may become indequate bascues of changes in conditions, or that the degree of compliance with them may deteriorate.
-We believe that the statements made in this report are accurate, but no warranty of compliances to future period is asbigt to the risk that the statements and representations made by, and the information and documentation provided by.
-Shire of Northarm management and personnal.
+Any projection of the evaluation of control procedures to future periods is subject to the risk that the procedures may become inadequate because of changes in conditions, or that the degree of compliance with them may deteriorate. procedures may become madequate because of changes in conditions, or that the degree of compliance with them may deteriorate.
+We believe that the statements made in this report are accurate, but no warranty of completeness, accurately or legislating is given in relation to the statements and representations made by, and the information and documentation provided by, shire of Northam management and presonnel.
 We have indicated within this report the sources of the information provided.
 We have not sought to independently verify those sources unless otherwise noted with the report.
-We are under no obligation in any circumstance to update this report, in ether oral or written form, for events occurring after the report has been issued in final form unless specifically agreed with the Shire of Northarm.
+We are under no obligation in any circumstance to update the report, in either oral or written form, for everify occurring after the report has been issued in final form unless specifically agreed with the Shire of Northam.
 The review findings expressed in this report have been formed on the above basis.

-Third party reliance This report was prepared solely for the purpose set out in this report and for the internal use of the management of the Shire of Northam.
-This report is The report was prepared solar for the purposes of all more report and for the Shire of Northern's information, and all normation and solar both the solar of the used for any other purpose or distributed to any other party without AMD's prior written consent.
-This review report has been prepared at the request of Shire of Northern's Chief Executive Officer or its delegate in connection with our negagement to perform the twoine s dataled in the 2019 Finencial Management System Review Services Proposal.
-Other than our negagement to perform the twoine s dataled in the 2019 Finencial Management System Review Services Proposal.
-Other than our negagement to perform the twoine s dataled in the 2019 Finencial Management System Review Services Proposal.
-Other than our negagement to perform the twoine s dataled in the 2019 Finencial Management System Review Services Proposal.
-Other than our negagement to perform the twoine s dataled in the 2019 Finencial Shife of Northam external audito; on this review report.
-Any reliance placed is that party sole responsibility.
+This report was prepared solely for the purpose set out in this report and for the internal use of the management of the Shire of Northam.
+This report is solely for the purpose set out in the "Scope and Approach" of this report and for the Shire of Northam's information, and binot to be used for any other purpose or distributed to any other party without AMD's prior written consent.
+This review report has been prepared at the request of Shire of Northam's Chief Executive Officer or its delegate in connection with our engagement to perform the review as detailed in the 2019 Financial Management System Review Services Proposal Other than our responsibility to the Council and management of the Shire of Northam, neither AMD nor any member or employee of AMD undertakes responsibility arising in any way from reliance placed by a third garty, including but not limited to the Shire of Northam external audito; on this review report.
+Any reliance placed is that party's sole responsibility.